toolness/abasic/README.md

 An experimental [Language Server Protocol][LSP] server and VSCode client is in the `abasic-lsp` directory.

-At the moment, actually using it takes a bit of work:
+To use it:

-1. In the terminal, run the LSP server with `cargo run -p abasic-lsp -- --listen`.
+1. In the root of the repository, run `cargo install --path=abasic-lsp`.

+2. Make sure that abasic-lsp is now on your `PATH` by running `abasic-lsp` (press Ctrl-C to exit it).
+Also make sure that VSCode is inheriting your `PATH`, so it can find the executable too.

-2. In VSCode, open the root of the repository and press F5.
+3. In VSCode, open the root of the repository and press F5.

-3. In the newly-opened Extension Development Host VSCode instance, open or create a .BAS file.
+4. In the newly-opened Extension Development Host VSCode instance, open the command palette and choose "Output: Show output channels...", then choose "ABASIC Language Server".
+This should show the stderr of the language server.

+5. Open or create a .BAS file.
 As you type into it, you should see warnings and errors appear (for example, try leaving out a closing double-quote on a string, or GOTO a non-existent line).

-If you make changes to the Rust server code, you'll need to manually recompile and re-run it.
-While I originally wrote the VSCode extension to attempt to reconnect to it, it doesn't seem to work with notifications from VSCode, so you might need to restart the Extension Development Host whenever you change the server too (you can try cmd-shift-F5, or quit the host and press F5 again).
+If you make changes to the Rust server code, you'll need to rebuild it.
+You will probably need to quit the Extension Development Host so Cargo can actually overwrite the `abasic-lsp` executable.

-If you make changes to the VSCode extension, they should be automatically re-transpiled to JS, though you will likely need to restart the Extension Development Host to see them take effect.
+If you make changes to the VSCode extension, they should be automatically re-transpiled to JS, though you will need to restart the Extension Development Host to see them take effect.

 [LSP]: https://microsoft.github.io/language-server-protocol/